A Comparison of Preconditioned Krylov Subspace Methods for Large-Scale Nonsymmetric Linear Systems: Numerical Comparisons

-In this section, we present some empirical comparisons of the preconditioned KSP methods described in Section~\ref{sec:Analysis-KSP}.
-For GMRES, TFQMR and BiCGSTAB, we use the built-in implementations in PETSc v3.7.1 \cite{petsc-user-ref}.
-For GMRES, we use 30 as the restart parameter, the default in PETSc, so we denote the method by GMRES(30).
-QMRCGSTAB is not available in PETSc.
-We implemented it ourselves using the lower-level matrix-vector libraries in PETSc.
-We use the Gauss-Seidel, ILU and AMG as right preconditioners for these KSP methods.
-The Gauss-Seidel preconditioner is available in PETSc as SOR with the relaxation parameter set to $1$.
-For ILU, we use the default options in PETSc, which has no fills.
-For AMG, we primarily use the smoothed aggregation in ML v5.0 \cite{GeeSie06ML} with default parameters.
-We will also compare ML against the classical AMG in Hypre v2.10 \cite{falgout2002hypre}.
-We compare the convergence history and runtimes of these methods.
-For the convergence criteria, we use the relative $2$-norm of the residual, i.e. the 2-norm of the residual divided by the 2-norm of the right-hand side.
-For all the cases, the tolerance is set to $10^{-10}$.
-We conducted our tests on a single node of a cluster with two 2.6 GHz Intel Xeon E5-2690v3 processors and 128 GB of memory.
-Because ILU is only available in serial in PETSc, we performed all the tests using a single core, and defer comparisons of parallel algorithms and implementations to future work.
+In this section, we present numerical comparisons of the preconditioned Krylov methods described in Sections~\ref{sec:Analysis-KSP}.
+For GMRES, TFQMR, and BiCGSTAB, we use the built-in implementations in PETSc v3.7.1.
+For GMRES, we use 30 as the restart parameter, which is the recommended value for large-scale linear systems in PETSc, and we denote the method by GMRES(30).
+For QMRCGSTAB, which is unavailable in PETSc, we use our implementations based on the low-level functions in PETSc.
+In terms of preconditioners, we consider Gauss-Seidel (GS), ILU0, ILUTP (SuperLU v5.2.1), MILU (ILUPACK v2.4), variants of classical AMG (BoomerAMG{} in hypre v2.11.0), and smoothed-aggregation AMG (Trilinos/ML 5.0), all as right preconditioners.
+For a uniform comparison, we set the relative convergence tolerance for the $2$-norm of the residual, i.e., the 2-norm of the residual divided by the 2-norm of the right-hand side, to $10^{-10}$ for all methods.